keisuke-zojirushi/docs/baseline-spec.md

 - Price and inventory data are not manually managed within WordPress
 - These values are imported from external data sources
-- WordPress serves as a display and reference layer, not as the system of record ``
+- WordPress serves as a display and reference layer, not as the system of record

+``
+## External Data Source

+Price and inventory information are managed outside of WordPress and treated as external reference data.

+### Scope
+- Parts price and inventory quantity are not manually maintained in WordPress
+- WordPress serves as a display and lookup layer only
+- External systems remain the single source of truth

+### Data Items
+- Parts Price
+- Inventory Quantity

+### Current Operation
+- Data is extracted from shared internal data sources
+- Scheduled file-based import is used to update WordPress
+- Manual editing of price or inventory in WordPress is not allowed

+### Future Considerations
+- API-based integration may replace the current file-based method
+- The data model and site behavior must remain independent of the integration method ``
 ## 2. Content Model Overview
 2.1 Core Entities